jessbudd/portfolio-site/src/site/posts/hiding-content-accessibly.md

 </code>
 </pre>

-Elements with this class would be not be visible on the page or take up any space in the visual flow.
-This technique is not suitable for elements that are focusable by the keyboard.
+Elements with this class would not be visible on the page or take up any space in the visual flow, but would announce the contents to assistive technologies.

 ### Visble when focused

 Sometimes we want to hide an element only until it recieves keyboard focus.

-A perfect example of this is [skip-links](https://webaim.org/techniques/skipnav/).
-A skip-link is styled with CSS to remain out of view until a user tabs to the element and then sent back out of view when it leaves focus.
-This behaviour benefits sighted keyboard users, for example people with mobility impairments.
+A perfect example of this are skip-links.
+A [skip-link](https://webaim.org/techniques/skipnav/) is styled with CSS to remain out of view until a user tabs to the element and is then sent back off-screen when it leaves keyboard focus.
+This behaviour benefits sighted keyboard users, without changing the visual design for mouse users.

 <!-- ### Method - Visble when focused: -->